-Watching YouTube on the Echo Show still requires a workaround, with Amazon still not able to offer an official skill through its ecosystem.
+Watching YouTube on an Echo Show still requires a workaround, with Amazon still not able to offer an official skill through its ecosystem.
 The good news is that it may be coming.
 Amazon and Google have made up, and the YouTube app is back on Fire TV; but as of right now it's not available on Echo Show speakers.

 So in terms of smart displays., support for the video streaming platform is exclusive to parent company Google.
 However, just because it's not as easy, doesn't mean you can't do it.
 With the web browsing capabilities that landed with the Amazon Echo Show second generation, integration just requires an extra layer.
 There's choice, too, with both Firefox and Silk coming preinstalled as browsers on your Show.